Induced subgraphs of graphs with large chromatic number. VI. Banana trees: Introduction

 Let us say a multigraph $H$ is {\em pervasive} in some class of graphs $\mathcal{C}$ if it has the second property above for graphs in the class; that is, for every subdivision $J$ of $H$ and for all $\kappa \ge 0$ there exists $c$ such that every $J$-subdivision-free graph $G\in \mathcal{C}$ with $\omega(G)\le \kappa$ satisfies $\chi(G)\le c$.
 (The reader is referred to~\cite{strings} for a more detailed introduction to the topic of pervasiveness.)

 There are some earlier theorems that can be expressed in this language.
-First, Scott~\cite{scott} proved that \begin{thm} Every tree is pervasive in the class of all graphs. \end{thm} Second, we proved with Maria Chudnovsky~\cite{longholes} a conjecture of Gy\'arf\'as~\cite{gyarfas} that for all $\kappa,\ell$, every graph with clique number at most $\kappa$ and sufficiently large chromatic number has an induced cycle of length at least $\ell$; and that can be reformulated as: \begin{thm} The multigraph with two vertices and two parallel edges is pervasive in the class of all graphs. \end{thm} Actually, we proved in \cite{strings} that: \begin{thm} For all $k\ge 0$, the multigraph with two vertices and $k$ parallel edges is pervasive in the class of all graphs. \end{thm} One of the main theorems of this paper is the following common generalization: \begin{thm} Let $H$ be a multigraph obtained from a tree by adding parallel edges.
-Then $H$ is pervasive in the class of all graphs. \end{thm}

-What is known in the converse direction?
-Chalopin, Esperet, Li and Ossona de Mendez~\cite{chandeliers} proved: \begin{thm} Every graph that is pervasive in the class of all graphs is a forest of chandeliers, \end{thm} where \begin{itemize} \item a {\em chandelier} is a graph obtained from a tree by adding a new vertex called the {\em pivot} adjacent to its leaves; \item a {\em tree of chandeliers} is either a chandelier or obtained from a smaller tree of chandeliers by identifying some vertex with the pivot of a new chandelier; and \item a {\em forest of chandeliers} is a graph where every component is a tree of chandeliers. \end{itemize} A {\em string graph} is the intersection graph of a set of curves in the plane.
-In fact a result stronger than \ref{forestofchand} was shown in~\cite{chandeliers}, namely that: \begin{thm} Every graph that is pervasive in the class of string graphs is a forest of chandeliers. \end{thm} With M. Chudnovsky~\cite{strings}, we proved a converse to this: \begin{thm} Every forest of chandeliers is pervasive in the class of string graphs. \end{thm} The goal of this paper is to investigate pervasiveness in other classes of graphs.
+First, Scott proved that \begin{thm} {\rm \cite{scott}} Every tree is pervasive in the class of all graphs. \end{thm} Second, we proved with Maria Chudnovsky~\cite{longholes} a conjecture of Gy\'arf\'as~\cite{gyarfas} that for all $\kappa,\ell$, every graph with clique number at most $\kappa$ and sufficiently large chromatic number has an induced cycle of length at least $\ell$; and that can be reformulated as: \begin{thm} {\rm \cite{longholes}} The multigraph with two vertices and two parallel edges is pervasive in the class of all graphs. \end{thm} One of our main theorems, and the goal of the first three-quarters of the paper (up to the end of section 6), is the following common generalization: \begin{thm} Let $H$ be a multigraph obtained from a tree by adding parallel edges.
+Then $H$ is pervasive in the class of all graphs. \end{thm} What is known in the converse direction?
+Chalopin, Esperet, Li and Ossona de Mendez proved: \begin{thm} {\rm \cite{chandeliers}} Every graph that is pervasive in the class of all graphs is a forest of chandeliers, \end{thm} where \begin{itemize} \item a {\em chandelier} is a graph obtained from a tree by adding a new vertex called the {\em pivot} adjacent to its leaves (we also count the one- and two-vertex complete graphs as chandeliers, choosing some vertex as pivot); \item a {\em tree of chandeliers} is either a chandelier or obtained inductively from a smaller tree of chandeliers by identifying some vertex with the pivot of a new chandelier; and \item a {\em forest of chandeliers} is a graph where every component is a tree of chandeliers. \end{itemize} A {\em string graph} is the intersection graph of a set of curves in the plane.
+The same paper proved a result stronger than \ref{forestofchand}, namely: \begin{thm} {\rm \cite{chandeliers}} Every graph that is pervasive in the class of string graphs is a forest of chandeliers. \end{thm} With M. Chudnovsky, we proved a converse to this: \begin{thm} {\rm \cite{strings}} Every forest of chandeliers is pervasive in the class of string graphs. \end{thm} The goal of this paper is to investigate pervasiveness in other classes of graphs.
 Before we go on, we need some definitions.